Exact $\mathcal{N}=2^{*}$ Schur line defect correlators: Large correlators

 \subsection{Acknowledgements}

 The authors would like to thank Kimyeong Lee, Hai Lin and Masatoshi Noumi for useful discussions and comments.
 The work of Y.H. is supported in part by JSPS KAKENHI Grant No. 18K03657 and 22K03641.
+The work of T.O. is supported by the Startup Funding no. 4007012317 of the Southeast University.